TheNameIsBlazE/ConfigFiles/README.md

   ___A bit about me:___

   - Currently interested in computer hardware and software 💻
+  - McMaster Mars Rover Software Team member 🤖
   - Built a gaming PC in 2020 🖥
   - Aspiring engineer (McMaster Engineering Class of 2028) 🧲
-  - Experienced in Java and excited to learn more languages 👨‍💻
+  - Experienced in Java and Python and hoping to learn more languages 👨‍💻
-  - Interested in learning more about robotics 🤖
-  - Passionate about Wii Modding and hoping to develop Homebrew applications 🎮
+  - Passionate about Wii Modding 🎮
   - Doing YouTube as a side hobby 🎥

 ___Reach out to me!___